Aleksandr Solzhenitsyn

 Solzhenitsyn was born into a family that defied the Soviet anti-religious campaign in the 1920s and remained devout members of the Russian Orthodox Church.
-However, he initially lost his faith in Christianity, became an atheist, and embraced Marxism–Leninism.
-While serving as a captain in the Red Army during World War II, Solzhenitsyn was arrested by SMERSH and sentenced to eight years in the Gulag and then internal exile for calling for the overthrow of the Soviet regime in private correspondence with another field officer.
+At a young age he became an atheist and embraced Marxism–Leninism.
+While serving as a captain in the Red Army during World War II, Solzhenitsyn was arrested by SMERSH and sentenced to eight years in the Gulag and then internal exile for criticizing Joseph Stalin in private correspondence with another field officer.
 As a result of his experience in prison and the camps, he gradually became a philosophically minded Eastern Orthodox Christian.

-As a result of the Khrushchev Thaw, Solzhenitsyn was released and exonerated.
-He pursued writing novels about repression in the Soviet Union and his experiences.
+During the Khrushchev Thaw, Solzhenitsyn was released and exonerated.
+He started writing novels about his experiences and repression in the Soviet Union.
 In 1962, he published his first novel, One Day in the Life of Ivan Denisovich—an account of Stalinist repressions—with approval from Soviet leader Nikita Khrushchev.
 His last work to be published in the Soviet Union was Matryona's Place in 1963.
-Following the removal of Khrushchev from power, the Soviet authorities attempted to discourage Solzhenitsyn from continuing to write.
-He continued to work on additional novels and their publication in other countries including Cancer Ward in 1966, In the First Circle in 1968, August 1914 in 1971 and The Gulag Archipelago—which outraged the Soviet authorities—in 1973.
-In 1974, he was stripped of his Soviet citizenship and flown to West Germany.
-He initially moved to Switzerland and then moved to Vermont in the United States with his family in 1976 and continued to write there.
-His Soviet citizenship was restored in 1990.
+After Khrushchev lost power, Soviet authorities unsuccessfully tried to discourage Solzhenitsyn from writing.
+His novels published in other countries included Cancer Ward in 1966, In the First Circle in 1968 and August 1914 in 1971.
+His three-volume non-fiction book, The Gulag Archipelago, was published in 1973.
+The last outraged authorities and, in 1974, he was stripped of his Soviet citizenship and flown to West Germany.
+He soon moved to Switzerland and then, in 1976, to Vermont in the United States with his family.
+He continued to write and his Soviet citizenship was restored in 1990.
 He returned to Russia four years later and remained there until his death in 2008.